kubecost/docs/ksm-metrics.md

 If an install is running KSM v1 and does not plan on updating, it is possible to disable the KSM metric replication by passing `--set .kubecostMetrics.emitKsmV1Metrics=false` when installing with helm, or by setting the `EMIT_KSM_V1_METRICS` environment variable passed to the cost-model container to `"false"`.

+### Dealing with duplicate metrics when a non-Kubecost KSM is present in the cluster

+If there is a deployment of KSM outside of Kubecost, Prometheus deployments that scrape Kubecost and the external KSM will have duplicate metrics for the metrics which both Kubecost and the external KSM emit.
+Kubecost itself is resilient to duplicate metrics, but other services or queries could be affected.
+There are a few approaches for handling this problem:

+- Remove the external KSM from the cluster.
+If you do this, only the Kubecost-emitted metrics listed above should be available.
+This could cause other services that depend on KSM metrics to fail.
+- Rewrite queries that cannot handle duplicate metrics to include a filter on `job=<external-KSM-scrape-job>` or to be generally resilient to duplication using query functions like `avg_over_time`.
+- Run a separate Prometheus for Kubecost alone (the default installation behavior of Kubecost) and disable the scraping of Kubecost's metrics in your other Prometheus configurations.

 Edit this doc on [Github](https://github.com/kubecost/docs/blob/main/ksm-metrics.md)